Skip to Content

 I did not want to risk showing up at Dalrymple and not getting a site, so I made a reservation for Apostle Islands Area Campground.
 This is the only private campground on the itinerary.

 This campground is located up the hill from the lake.
 It has 63 campsites, many with full hookups.
 This well-maintained campground has level sites and nice facilities.
-We enjoyed the swimming pond on a hot day.
+On a hot day, we enjoyed the swimming pond.

 Swimming Pond at Apostles Island Area Campground